ethangodt/Galactic-Tango/README.md

 ## Usage

-This probject is deployed at the https://protected-bastion-6370.herokuapp.com/
+This probject is deployed at https://protected-bastion-6370.herokuapp.com/

 To host a local server, simple run node ./Server/server.js.
 The server is currently configured to listen on port 8080.